shirap2/Engineering_Project/README.md

 We utilize tables, textual summaries, and graphic displays to showcase lesion patterns over time.
 This allows radiologists to gather more precise information in a shorter time frame.

-The summary format will be interactive, allowing radiologists to customize the displayed information.
+The summary format is interactive, allowing radiologists to customize the displayed information.
 In addition, we generate the summary in a PDF form to support printable summary.
 This design ensures no crucial details are omitted while avoiding overwhelming with extraneous information.
+In addition it allows the radiologist to easily open the scans visually (the app integrates with a scan display app).

 ## ⚡ Getting Started